Ballot is battleground for Israeli town torn by religion

 "This town is not developing.
 I was born here, all my friends have left Beit Shemesh.
 I look at the ultra-Orthodox areas and they are kept up, clean, while the older Beit Shemesh is run-down and neglected."

-Abutbul denies he favours the Haredi areas, saying he has developed all parts of the town.
+Abutbul denies he favors the Haredi areas, saying he has developed all parts of the town.

 Beit Shemesh's original population was largely secular and working-class, with many Jewish immigrants from elsewhere in the Middle East.
 But it has changed greatly in the past 20 years, with immigrants from the former Soviet Union, the United States and moderately religious middle-class folk moving in.